giantmonkey/korona-cloud-client/gem/docs/ProductsApi.md

 product_id = 'product_id_example' # String | id of the related object (important: id should match the uuid-format) product = KoronaCloudClient::Product.new # Product | the properties to update of the product opts = {
-  merge_list_items: true # Boolean | if set to true, merges lists instead of replacing them }
+  merge_list_items: true, # Boolean | if set to true, merges lists instead of replacing them
+  merge_tags: true # Boolean | if set to true, merges tags instead of overwriting the list }

 begin